FUNDING & SUPPORT

 Other Support & Resources

-The SAFC provides funding and support to a wide variety of screen practitioners and productions – but there are some projects that fall outside the scope of our programs.
+The SAFC provides funding and support to a wide variety of screen practitioners and productions – but there are some activities that fall outside our scope.
 Below are some useful links to alternative screen support options and industry resources.

 What the SAFC doesn’t do